patrodyne/hisrc-higherjaxb/assembly/samples/employees/README.md

 ### Solution

 Although JAXB requires a top level XML element, it does not require the physical container to be a file.
-The message can be unmarshaled as an input stream, etc. This example reads each line of an input file as a `Base64` encoded stream.
+The message can be unmarshaled as an input stream, etc. We use this observation to *contain* each XML message in its own `Base64` stream which can then be stored as a list of streams in one *meta-container* file.
+This example reads each line of an input file as a `Base64` encoded stream.
 Each encoded line contains one `Employee` XML element; thus, each line can be unmarshaled and put into a list of `Employee` objects.

 Create a Maven project named **Employees** using the standard file layout.
 This project includes: